Eight lessons later, we’ve already seen in depth how to organise lead acquisition and how to manage sales.

 - Be able to classify prospects according to the type of content offered.

-- Because lead qualification will always be much more effective the more prepared the prospect is for your solution.
+- Because lead qualification management will always be much more effective the more prepared the prospect is for your solution.

 - Because the effectiveness of marketing and sales depends to a large extent on their mutual complicity.